AdobeDocs/experience-manager-cloud-manager.en/help/managing-code/private-repositories.md

 Note that the **Type** column easily identifies Adobe-provided repositories (**Adobe**) and your own GitHub repositories (**GitHub**).

-If you need to return to the repository at a later date in order to complete the validation, on the **Repositories** page, tap or click the ellipsis button in the row representing the GitHub repository you just added and select **Ownership Validation** from the drop-down menu.
+If you need to return to the repository at a later date in order to complete the validation, on the **Repositories** page, click the ellipsis button in the row representing the GitHub repository you just added and select **Ownership Validation** from the drop-down menu.

 ## Using Private Repositories with Cloud Manager {#using}